das67333/heartbeat/README.md

 # heartbeat
 Draw heartbeat from webcam video stream

-useless due to the slowness and complexity of installation
+Useless due to the opevcv's slowness and complexity of installation